My name is Maddalena and I live as an expat in England.

 For me, as an Italian, one of the best ways to find new friends was following the Facebook page 'Italiani a Manchester,' a quite active group where people ask questions about living in Manchester and also arrange meet-ups.
 For example, it's normal to see posts about meeting up to play football or invitations to take part in a certain sports event.

-Don't worry if you don't speak Italian, there are a handful of other expat FB groups for all nationalities to join!
+Don't worry if you don't speak Italian, there are a handful of other expat Facebook groups for all nationalities to join!
+That was just the one that really helped me settle in upon first arriving.

 There are also many ways to meet people that share your same interests and hobbies, for example through the website and app MeetUp.
 Whether you like hiking or painting, there's always some social event going on you can join and where to connect with new people.

-I also recommend joining Language Exchange groups if you're not a native English speaker so you can practise English.
-These exchanges can work well even if interested in learning a new language and want to have conversations with mother tongue expats.
+I also recommend joining Language Exchange groups if you're not a native English speaker so you can practice English.
+These exchanges can work well even if you are interested in learning a new language and want to have conversations with native expats.
+Mondly is a great app to use to hit the ground running but practicing in-person will help speed up the process and allow you to meet locals.

 If you're asking yourself, will I ever feel alone in a city like Manchester as an Italian expat?
 The answer is absolutely not!
-The opportunities to connect with other expats are many.
+There are many opportunities to connect with other expats.

 If I can share a tip with new expats is to not spend too much time with other Italians but mix up with English people and from other nationalities too.
 There are two reasons why: